 For those itching for the tropical weather of Southeast Asia, Thailand and Philippines go head-to-head with the different factors to help you decide where your next memorable vacation should be.

-Thailand has been hitting must-visit lists for a long time.
+This country has been hitting must-visit lists for a long time, and you could spend weeks traveling in Thailand.
 It's an almost landlocked country bordering Burma, Laos, Cambodia, and a part of Malaysia.
 The southern peninsular region is famous for beaches and neighboring islands that are teeming with social life and natural wonders.

 The landscape of Thailand is diverse.
 Up north are thick teak forests and vast mountain ranges cut by steep river valleys.
 The central plain is the most densely populated and the center of agriculture.
 Along the eastern shore of the Gulf of Thailand are fisheries and aquaculture that contribute to economic progress in the area.
 The southern part of the country is covered by humid tropical forests as the source of rubber plantations and coconut cultivation.